adfinis/outdated/README.md

 Green: Project is up to date

-Yellow: One or more Packages released a new lts version, you "should" migrate to it now since the other version is still in support
+Yellow: One or more Packages released a new lts version, you "should" upgrade to it now since the other version is still in support

 Red: One or more Packages are outdated

-Black: All Packages are outdated, this is not good
+Gray: There are no Packages added to this Project.

 ---

-## How to start the Application?
+## How to __start__ the __application__?

 First install Docker-Compose and Poetry, after that download or clone this project, then rename .env.dist file and change the values of the variables to your liking.
 Then run ```docker compose up -d``` this will start the database.
 For starting the Django App, please wait until the database is properly started after that run ```poetry run python outdated/manage.py runserver```.